-To check if your ISP is using CGN you need to connect a PC to the router which has the a SIM card installed for the ISP you want to test.
+-To check if your ISP is using CGN you need to connect a PC to the router at Radio QTH.

-or any similar page which will show from which public IP address your request is coming.
-This address is always a public IP-address, nothing else works.
+-When you are up and in connection with the Internet and can browse the web go to http://www.whatsmyip.org/ or any similar page which will show from which public IP address your request is coming.
+The shown address is always a public IP-address,

 Note!
 This is only important at the Radio side.